fruitsamples/avTouch/ReadMe.txt

 ===========================================================================
 DESCRIPTION:

-avTouch demonstrates basic use of AVFoundation, Core Animation, and Core Graphics Services on the iPhone for basic playback of audio files.
+The avTouch sample demonstrates use of the AV Foundation framework for basic playback of an audio file.

 The code in avTouch uses AVFoundation to play an audio file containing AAC audio data.
 The application uses CoreGraphics and OpenGL to display volume meters for the audio being played.